Runzelee/hugo_blog/content/page/about/index.en.md

 ## Hi there

-I'm a normal high school student from China, like coding something for fun.
+I'm a first-year university student, and I'm currently learning embedded systems.
 I'm also a programming and science hobbyist.

 Regards.